-Sometimes, it is events like the just ended Nairobi International Cultural Festival that jerk us back to the reality that humanity is the same regardless of colour, location, and race.
+Sometimes, it is events like the just ended Nairobi International Cultural Festival that jerk us back to the reality that humanity is still the same regardless of colour, location, and race.

 The festival powerfully demonstrated how dance, music, fashion, art and cuisines bring us together in spite of our backgrounds.
 In its 7th year since it debuted in 2012, the Nairobi International Cultural Festival has continued to provide a platform for global traditions to meet.